cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 This program can be downloaded from [GitHub](https://github.com/cybertraining-dsc/reu2022/tree/main/project/graphics/examples/matplotlib-contour.py)

-The output of this program is showcased in Figure *contourplot*.
+The output of this program is showcased in Figure *matplotlib-contourplot*.

 ![contour](examples/images/matplotlib-contour.svg)

-Figure *contourplot*: Multivariable (x, y, z) Equation Plotted
+Figure *matplotlib-contourplot*: Multivariable (x, y, z) Equation Plotted

 A contour plot allows data and equations consisting of three variables to be plotted through plotting 3D surfaces as 2D slices on a `xy`